 Sandy: Right.
 So what made you end up deciding to homeschool?

 Reasons for Homeschooling to Overcome Anxiety & Learning Disabilities

 Jenny: Well, for one, they were not teaching to his learning style.
 He was a visual learner and they were doing all kinds of different things with him.
 So it was really difficult.
 They were doing “Reading Recovery” with him, which does not work.
 At that time I didn’t know that it does not work very well for teaching somebody with dyslexia to learn how to read.

 Sandy: Right.
 They tried that program with my son also.

 Jenny: Oh did they?
 It was awful.
 Oh it was awful.
 He was in first grade and and he would hang his head down and he’d say he didn’t want to go.
 And the teacher would be so upset, and yeah, it was terrible.
-So I tried pulling them out, but the teacher convinced me that we needed to give it one more try, and so we did.
+So I tried pulling them out.
+But the teacher convinced me that we needed to give it one more try, and so we did.
 But it never did any good.
-And then I worked at the school and my husband was volunteering there and we could see that he was having problems knowing what to do when and he was some major problems with bullying.
+And then I worked at the school and my husband was volunteering there.
+We could see that he was having problems knowing what to do when.
+And he was some major problems with bullying.
 So that’s when we decided to homeschool.

 Sandy: Right.
 So were the bullying issues or the educational issues the primary reason you decided to start homeschooling?

 Jenny: I think the educational issues were the primary reason.